 This pattern persists at the city level.
 On average, there are about 24 exporters and 14 importers transacting in a city, with a little less than three times the number of small importers transacting in a city compared to large importers.
 Our main variable of interest, the number of exporters in a city selling to a particular U.S. importer, is 0.53 on average.
 Here too, we see differences across small and large importers.
-The average number of exporters in a city selling to a particular U.S. importer in the previous period is 0.37 in the sample of small importers and increases to 1.42 when the importer is large.
+The average number of exporters in a city selling to a particular U.S. importer of exporters in a city selling to a particular U.S. importer of exporters in a city selling to a particular U.S. The average number of exporters in a city selling to a particular U.S. importer in the previous period is 0.37 in the sample of small importers and increases to 1.42 when the importer is large.
 We see that an average importer sources from just under two cities, hinting at spatial clustering in buyer-seller matches.
 Large importers are not very different from small importers.
 A small U.S. importer sources from about two Bangladeshi cities while a large U.S. importer sources from about three Bangladeshi cities.